-It is in this area that a Dutch couple set up a small private school ‘Study Buddies’ to provide the workers’ children basic education and a safe place to play.
+It is in this area that many years ago a Dutch couple set up a small private school ‘Study Buddies’ to provide the workers’ children basic education and a safe place to play.
 The school is now self financing and run as a registered charitable foundation, so any donations of books, writing materials etc are always appreciated.
 Foreign teachers regularly volunteer here.
 More details of Cambodia Kids Care

 A little further on and you’ll meet the turning for the waterfall – located about 1.5 kilometres inland.
 It’s worth a look but don’t expect to see more of a cliff face and less of a waterfall if you visit late in the High Season.
 But from May until December you can swim in the clear pool and watch visitors, usually loud Americans or even louder Russians, jumping off the cliff face into the water.
-The 600 metre riverside walk from the entrance to the main fall takes 15 minutes and is shady and cool.
+The 600 metre riverside walk from the entrance to the main fall takes 15 minutes and is cool and shady.

-A new nature trail takes more active visitors on a 1.5Km loop from the waterfall back to the entrance via a hillside trail.
+There is a nature trail which took more active visitors on a 1.5Km loop from the waterfall back to the entrance via a hillside trail.
 It was well marked and had signposts showing points of interest along the walk.
 However, a few years ago it was roped off to prevent people from using it for some reason.